courtois-neuromod/cneuromod_docs/source/MRI.md

 ### Auditory system

-For functional sessions, participant are equipped with MRI compatible Sensimetrics headphone inserts.
-On the computer used for stimuli presentation, a custom impulse response of the headphones is applied with an online finite impulse response filter using the LADSPA DSP to all the presented stimuli.
-This impulse response was provided by the manufacturer.
+For functional sessions, participant wore MRI compatible  S15 [Sensimetric] (http://www.sens.com/products/model-s15/) headphone inserts, proving high-quality acoustic stimulation and substantial attenuation of background noise.
+On the computer used for stimuli presentation, a custom impulse response of the headphones is applied with an online finite impulse response filter using the LADSPA DSP to all the presented stimuli.This impulse response was provided by the manufacturer.
+Sounds was amplified using an [AudioSource] (http://audiosource.net/shop/amp100vs/) AMP100V amplifier, situated in the control room.

 ### HCPTRT Stimuli

-Eprime scripts provided by the Human Connectome project were adapted for our presentation system and used in the study
+Eprime scripts provided by the Human Connectome project for the  the 7 tfMRI tasks were adapted for our presentation system, and run using Eprime 2.0.

 ### Other stimuli
 A custom overlay on top of Psychopy was used to present the different tasks and synchronize task with the scanner TTL.
-This software also allowed to trigger the start of the eyetracking system.
+This software also allowed to trigger the start of the eyetracking system, and onset the stimuli presenation.
+TTL pulses were also recorded in the Acknowledge software.

 ## Video  game controller
+Under developement

 ## Functional acquisitions